What is cremation — exactly?

-Cremation is now considered a meaningful and respectful choice.
+Cremation is considered a meaningful and respectful choice.
 Spending less money by choosing cremation as an option by no means involves giving up any of the caring and sincerity of traditional burial.
 A cremation service can have as many rituals and as much or more ceremony as a standard funeral.
-It does not have to be a substitute for a casket or in-ground burial.
+It does not have to be a substitute for an in-ground burial.

-Some families may approach the disposal of remains on the basis of cost primarily –assuming that traditional burial methods are expensive and cremation is inexpensive.
-Studies have shown, however, that either method can be as expensive or inexpensive as those involve care to make it.
+Some families may approach the disposal of remains on the basis of cost primarily — assuming that traditional burial methods are expensive and cremation is inexpensive.
+Studies have shown, however, that either method can be as expensive or inexpensive as those involved care to make it.

 Don’t most people feel cremation is “impersonal” and disrespectful of the dead?

 Now that is it more widely understood, cremation has gained acceptance as a thoughtful and caring process, often representing the carefully-considered wishes of the deceased.
 Families have learned that cremation is, after all, just the preparation phase for “final disposition” (i.e. where the cremated remains will be permanently kept) and memorialization.
 Virtually everyone, according to psychologists who have studied the subject of death and grieving, needs to know that the remains of loved ones have been honored and can be visited again.
 Cremation does not limit one’s choices.
 Cremation, in fact, is only one part in a series of events that lead to long term respect and remembrance.